Melanie Phelps Indoor & Outdoor Counselling, Psychotherapy & Supervision. MBACP

 With over 20 years experience I have worked with a wide range of issues and it's simply not possible to list them all.
 Also our difficulties never happen in isolation.
 Any problems we face often impact on other areas of our life, like the domino effect, which can make everything feel overwhelming and difficult to untangle or make sense of.
 So if you are not sure if counselling is right for you or not sure what it entails or if you have questions please feel free to make contact.
 We can chat through whether or not I may be the best person to work with you or I may be able to offer suggestions or point you in another direction.

 I offer a free 15 minute telephone part-assessment to give us the opportunity to chat and decide whether you would like to come for the assessment session and begin working with me.
-The first assessment session at my home is offered at a reduced rate of £30 and lasts 50 minutes. .
+The first assessment session costs £40 and lasts 50 minutes. .
 This allows you to meet with me face to face, see where we would work together and I can learn more about you.
 After that if you decide to continue the fees are as follows.

 Individual Counselling Fees